 - Designate a fueling area when fueling with mobile fuel trucks: Place temporary "caps" over nearby catch basins or manhole covers so that if a spill occurs it will not enter the storm drain.
 Storm drains in the vicinity should also be covered.
 A form of secondary containment should be used when transferring fuel (i.e., liquid tight drip pan or absorbent pad).
 Install vapor recovery nozzles to help control drips as well as reduce air pollution. - Keep spill prevention plans and spill kits located nearby: Spill kits should be purchased and made available at each fueling area and on each mobile fueling truck.
-Have designated trained person(s) available either on site or on call at all times to promptly and properly implement spill plans.
-Refer to Section 5.1.8 on spill response and control. - Inspect fueling areas regularly: Inspectors should check for external corrosion and structural failure in tanks, for spills and overfills due to operator error and for piping system failures.
+Have designated trained person(s) available either on site or on call at all times to promptly and properly implement spill plans. - Inspect fueling areas regularly: Inspectors should check for external corrosion and structural failure in tanks, for spills and overfills due to operator error and for piping system failures.
 New tank or container installations should be inspected for loose fittings, poor welds and improper or poorly fitted gaskets.
 Visually inspect tank foundations, connections, coatings, tank walls and piping systems.
 Look for corrosion, leaks, cracks, scratches and other physical damage that may weaken the tank or container system.
 A qualified professional should test aboveground tanks periodically for integrity.

-5.1.2 Fleet and Equipment Maintenance
+5.1.2 Vehicle and Equipment Maintenance